PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the National Science Foundation (NSF) under Grant No. 2441601.
+We sincerely appreciate the anonymous reviewers.
+Their insightful feedback helps improve the quality of the paper.
 The work utilized the Delta and DeltaAI system at the National Center for Supercomputing Applications (NCSA) and Jetstream2 at Indiana University through allocation CIS240055 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 The Delta advanced computing resource is a collaborative effort between the University of Illinois Urbana-Champaign and NCSA, supported by the NSF (award OAC 2005572) and the State of Illinois.
-UIUC SSAIL Lab is supported by research funding and gift from Google, IBM, Amazon, and AMD.
+UIUC SSAIL Lab is supported by research funding and gift from Google, IBM, Amazon, and AMD, including the Google ML and Systems Junior Faculty Award.